Mathemilda/SDWDS/README.md

 ## ["San Diego Women in Data Science"](https://www.meetup.com/San-Diego-Women-in-Data-Science/)
 ### Documents for meetup group
-This is a folder for storing some files (presentations and other documents) which are related to the group.
+This is a folder for storing some files (presentations and other documents) which are related to the meetup group.
 Here is the link to the group:
 (https://www.meetup.com/San-Diego-Women-in-Data-Science/)